weismanm12/finances-database/README.md

 The `account`, `transaction_type`, `category`, and `date` tables are all dimensional tables, providing more information about each transaction in the transaction_facts table.
 However, as indicated on the data model, the `category` dimension is optional.
 This is because only transactions flagged as a transaction type of debit or credit card purchase are marked with a category.

-To gain a better understanding of the schema tables and relationships, check out the [data_dictionary](data_dictionary.md).
+To gain a better understanding of the schema tables and relationships, check out the [data_dictionary.csv](data_dictionary.md).

 ## Database Creation

 The creation of the database creation was performed via the "forward engineer" feature of MySQL Workbench.
 Additionally, the check constraint mentioned above was added.
-To view full creation script view [final_database_creation_script](final_database_creation_script.sql).
+To view full creation script, view [final_database_creation_script.sql](final_database_creation_script.sql).

 ## Loading Data into Dimensional Tables